 - Back, seat and base: dyed-through polypropylene, 100% recyclable.
 Matt finish.
 Suited for outdoor use.

 - Note: special additives retard the fading of colours due to UV radiation.
 However, if the chair is exposed to sunlight for prolonged periods, the colour may change over time.
 We recommend limited exposure to sunlight.

 The Panton Chair is a classic in the history of furniture design.
 Conceived by Verner Panton in 1960, the chair was developed for serial production in collaboration with Vitra (1967).
-It was the first chair to be manufactured completely out of plastic in one single piece.
+It was the first chair to be made completely out of plastic in one single piece.
 Since its introduction to the market, it has advanced through several production phases.
-Only since 1999 has it been possible to produce the chair in accordance with its original conception – out of durable, dyed-through…
+Only since 1999 has it been possible to ...

 Verner Panton was an influential figure in the development of design during the 1960s and ’70s.
 After moving to Switzerland in the early 1960s, the Danish designer became known for his inventive, novel ideas for furnishings, lighting and textiles.
 The masterful use of colour was a hallmark of his work.

 COPYRIGHT ©2021 VITRA INTERNATIONAL AG.
 ALL RIGHTS RESERVEDCookie Settings